Enterprise solutions packages

-Protect your public-facing systems with Externa.
+Protect your public-facing systems with Externa packages.
 These plans provide enterprise-grade reliability and security, backed by a 100% uptime guarantee and 24/7 support.

 With Externa, you get: